Harshini-priya989/personal-ai-memory-assistant/README.md

-# WhatsIn – AI Personal Memory Assistant 🤖💬
+# WhatsIn – AI Personal Memory Assistant

 **WhatsIn** is an AI-powered Personal Memory Assistant that answers questions **using only your WhatsApp chat history**.

-It parses WhatsApp `.txt` exports → builds a local **ChromaDB** vector store → retrieves relevant evidence → generates an answer grounded strictly in that retrieved context.
+It parses WhatsApp `.txt` exports → builds a local ChromaDB vector store → retrieves relevant evidence → generates an answer grounded strictly in that retrieved context.

-> ✅ Design principle: **If the evidence isn’t in your chat context, it will say it can’t answer confidently instead of guessing.**
+> Design principle: If the evidence isn’t in your chat context, it will say it can’t answer confidently instead of guessing.

 ---